yushulx/docscan4nodejs/README.md

         - [Dynamsoft-Service-Setup-mips64el.deb](https://demo.dynamsoft.com/DWT/DWTResources/dist/DynamsoftServiceSetup-mips64el.deb)
         - [Dynamsoft-Service-Setup.rpm](https://demo.dynamsoft.com/DWT/DWTResources/dist/DynamsoftServiceSetup.rpm)

-- Request a [free trial license](https://www.dynamsoft.com/customer/license/trialLicense?product=dwt) for Dynamsoft Service.
+- Request a [free trial license](https://www.dynamsoft.com/customer/license/trialLicense?product=dwt) for Dynamic Web TWAIN Service.

-## Dynamsoft Service Configuration
+## Dynamic Web TWAIN Service Configuration
-After installing the Dynamsoft Service, navigate to `http://127.0.0.1:18625/` in a web browser to configure the host and port settings.
-The default host IP address is set to 127.0.0.1.
+After installing the Dynamic Web TWAIN Service, navigate to `http://127.0.0.1:18625/` in a web browser to configure the host and port settings.
+The default host IP address is set to `127.0.0.1`.
 If you wish to make the service accessible over the local network in your office or company, you can update the host setting to a LAN IP address, such as **192.168.8.72**.

 ![dynamsoft-service-config](https://github.com/yushulx/dynamsoft-service-REST-API/assets/2202306/e2b1292e-dfbd-4821-bf41-70e2847dd51e)